-How to Help Birds in Cold Winter Weather
+How You Can Help Birds in Cold Winter Weather

 Don't worry about your backyard birds during frigid winter weather.
 Learn how to help them by providing food, water and shelter.

 Whether it’s hot or cold, raining or snowing, birds have to adapt and survive the weather conditions.
-Here are a few things you can do to help birds on cold winter days.
+Here are a few things you can do on cold days to help birds in winter.

 Provide Fresh Water

 Once lakes and rivers freeze over, birds have a difficult time finding water.
 A heated bird bath just might be the most important item you can put out in extremely cold weather.
 By offering a heated bird bath for your birds to drink from, you will not only help them survive but will also attract many more birds than you would with feeders alone.

 “A heated birdbath is essential in our cold winters,” says Birds & Blooms reader Stephen Johnson of Madison, Wisconsin.

 Give birds a way to escape the cold wind in winter.
 You can do anything from building a simple stick pile in the corner of your yard to putting up roosting boxes for birds to use.
 Leave your birdhouses up.
 There are several species that will use birdhouses as roosting sites during the winter.
 Bluebirds do this most commonly.